 Fortunately, that traditional wisdom is now being supported by impressive social-scientific research.
-In the United States, statistics that reveal the declining well-being of children chiefly point to two related causal factors: (1) the dramatic increase in the proportion of children growing up in fatherless households, and (2) the rise of the modern welfare state.
+In the U.S., statistics that reveal the declining well-being of children chiefly point to two related causal factors: (1) the dramatic increase in the proportion of children growing up in fatherless households, and (2) the rise of the modern welfare state.

 Among communities dominated by the welfare system, fatherlessness is rampant.
 Today, fully 90 percent of U.S. families receiving cash welfare from government are without a father in the home.

 The very sociology of public welfare entails disincentives to intact families.
 Welfare programs address primarily or exclusively the material needs of people, most often of women and their children.
 When women and children are provided for by the state, a traditional and natural role for a father is usurped, undermining a man’s sense of place in the family.
-Women, too, may judge the state to be of a more reliable supporter than a husband and opt out of marriage altogether.
+Women, too, may judge the state to be a more reliable supporter than a husband, and opt out of marriage altogether.
 Both of these possibilities are indeed actualized under a regime of public welfare.
 In addition, welfare policies undermine two-parent families and encourage out-of-wedlock births in a host of other ways.
 To take but two examples: per-child benefit adjustments alter the mix of variables affecting an unmarried woman’s decision to conceive additional children, and low-income men are given incentives to leave their families when benefits packages favor single-parent households.

 Fatherlessness, whether brought on by failure to marry or by divorce, is socially, spiritually, and economically damaging among all socioeconomic groups.
 We now know from studies that unmarried men earn less money than do their married counterparts.
 This makes sense intuitively as well: marriage both reflects and fosters responsibility, devotion, hard work, and other attributes attractive to employers.
 Such attributes, passed on from fathers to children, also nurture success in school and in social relationships, and strengthen children’s future career prospects.
 Research confirms that what is needed to achieve these desired social effects is married men who live with their children permanently.

 The above observations warrant additional consideration.
 The institutions of marriage and family promote responsibility among men, who in turn instill values of responsibility in their children.
-The institutions of marriage and family are then schools of virtue, the most basic of what Edmund Burke called the "little platoons" of civil society.
+The institutions of marriage and family are then schools of virtue, the most basic of what Edmund Burke called the “little platoons” of civil society.
 Fathers are essential to these platoons, and not simply to provide bread for the table.
 Fathers are key to transmitting values and skills to the next generation, especially to the next generation of men who will themselves be fathers.
 These skills and values, necessary for perpetuating civilization, are connected also with economic productivity and abundance.
-The role of the father reveals in a special way how, as John Paul has written, "besides the earth, man’s principal resource is man himself" (Centesimus Annus, #32).
+The role of the father reveals in a special way how, as John Paul II has written, “besides the earth, man’s principal resource is man himself” (Centesimus Annus, 32).
 Resources must be stewarded, and in the case of human resources, they must be developed as well.
 First and foremost, this development takes place in the family.

 Yet more important than the political realm in promoting intact families is the cultural realm.
-In the U.S. today an ecumenical Christian movement fills sports stadiums with men who pledge to devote their lives more fully to God and family.
+In the U.S. today an ecumenical Christian movement involving many Catholics fills sports stadiums with men who pledge to devote their lives more fully to God and family.
 In cities, community-based organizations under the auspices of churches teach fathering skills to yet-unmarried fathers.
 Conferences on fatherhood that a few years ago attracted handfuls of participants now draw hundreds, including lawmakers and religious leaders.
 There are many other encouraging signs.

 Purchase a subscription to the Journal of Markets & Morality to get access to the most recent issues.